Flashky/learn-unity/Assets - Animation.md

 Now the **Inspector** will open:

 1. Set function name at the **Function** field.
-2. Set the float / int / string parameter you wish.
+2. Set the float/int/string/object parameter you want.

-Finally, you must go to the script, and add that same function
+Finally, you must go to the related C# script (the one that is at the same game object as the sprite renderer), and implement the function.

+You can have multiple animation events.